brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ![Postman](img/postman.jpg "postman")

 ### 4. Create a webhook to call the function add or update employee data
-Repeat steps 2 and 3 above above to add a new "addEmployeeService" in the webhook function editior cut and paste the code below.
+Repeat steps 2 and 3 above above to add a new "addEmployeeService" in the webhook function editor cut and paste the code below.
 Create a new HTTP Service named: __addEmployeeService__
 Create a new Webhook named: __addEmployeeWebhook__